freedomofpress/dangerzone/docs/developer/inventory.md

 from GitHub releases.
 It expects a configuration file (in TOML format) that contains a list of assets and some parameters.
-Using this config file, it can query GitHub for release information, compute checksums for assets, update a lock file (JSON format) and sync assets as described in the lock file.
+Using this config file, it can query GitHub for release information, compute checksums for assets, update a lock file (JSON format) and install assets as described in the lock file.

 If you come from a Python background, think of it like "Poetry, but for GitHub assets".